joshuamotoaki/junction-engine/README.md

 - `npm run format` - Format code with Prettier
 - `npm run typecheck` - Run TypeScript type checking

 Code is automatically formatted and linted on commit via Husky pre-commit hooks.
+Use the command line to run git commands, the VSCode GUI may cause problems.

 ## 🤝 Contributing

-TODO: Add contribution guidelines
+Reach out to Joshua at motoaki@princeton.edu if you're interested in contributing!

 ## ⚖️ License